 2. Extreme accountability

 Peers on your teams hold each other accountable for results, and respectfully raise a concern when someone fails to deliver.
-You rely on weekly team meetings and status updates to understand everyone’s top objectives and progress.
+You rely on weekly team meetings and written status updates to understand everyone’s top objectives and progress.
 If something doesn’t get done, you address it head on and never sweep it under the rug.
 You set goals and frequently measure progress against achieving them.
 If you miss a goal, you have an open discussion about what went wrong, and what changes can be made to increase performance next time.

 3. Focus on communication